top of page

 Please Note

-While the information provided about our Oncology facilities and treatments is general, it's important to understand that each person's treatment may vary.
+While the information provided about our Onco-Surgery facilities and treatments is general, it's important to understand that each person's treatment may vary.
 We encourage you to schedule an appointment and visit us for a personalized diagnosis tailored to your specific needs.

 bottom of page